THUDM/GLM-4/basic_demo/README_en.md

 |-------|------------|------------|------------------|--------------|
 | BF16  | 74497MiB   | 98.4930s   | 2.3653  tokens/s | 输入长度为 200000 |

-If your input exceeds 200K, we recommend that you use the VLLM backend with multi gpus for inference to get better performance.
+If your input exceeds 200K, we recommend that you use the vLLM backend with multi gpus for inference to get better performance.

 #### GLM-4V-9B